unitymakesus/simple-hhc/wp-content/plugins/wp-fastest-cache/readme.txt

 Yes, it works with Nginx properly.

 = Does it work with IIS (Windows Server) ? =
-No, it does not work with IIS.
+Yes, it works with IIS properly.

 = What does ".htaccess not found" warning mean? =
 Wpfc does not create .htaccess automatically so you need to create empty one.